ascribe/javascript/packages/eslint-config-ascribe/README.md

 To use:

 1. `npm install --save-dev eslint-config-ascribe eslint-plugin-react eslint-plugin-jsx-a11y eslint`
-2. Add `"extends": "ascribe/react"` to your ESlint configuration
+2. Add `"extends": "ascribe/react"` to your ESLint configuration